Passionate about dance, music and movement?

-Come to a long weekend gathering with a festival atmosphere in a fabulous location near Órgiva, la Alpujarra, Southern Spain!Next camp: under a full Moon, from Wednesday 7th to Sunday 11th June, 2017.
+Come to a family gathering with a festival atmosphere in a fabulous location near Órgiva, la Alpujarra, Southern Spain!Next camp: under a full Moon, from Wednesday 7th to Sunday 11th June, 2017.

-Dance Camp Spain is now in its fourth year!
-It is a small and friendly event held in the foothills of the spectacular Sierra Nevada mountains, near Órgiva, Spain.
+Dance Camp Spain is a small and friendly event held in the foothills of the spectacular Sierra Nevada mountains, near Órgiva, south from Granada.
 It promises five days of varied dance and singing workshops with top facilitators, along with performances in the evening in a relaxed atmosphere.
-There's a vegetarian cafeteria, plenty of camping space for vans and tents, kids' activities, a lovely wooden dance floor, showers, spring water, compost loos, and even an eco pool for a quick dip!
+There's a vegetarian cafeteria, plenty of camping space for vans and tents, kids' activities, a lovely wooden dance floor, showers, spring water supply, compost loos, and even an eco pool for a quick dip!

 Almost every culture worldwide shares dance as a celebration of creativity, self-expression and a joyful opening of the heart.
 Come and help us celebrate, in southern Spain at a beautiful site in the Alpujarra hills.

-There will also be treatments available (for which a charge may be made), such as Thai reflexology and chair massage available, and a few stalls selling ethnic clothes etc.
+There will also be treatments available (for which a charge may be made), such as Thai reflexology and chair massage, and a few stalls selling ethnic clothes etc.

 View bigger map